lyuanh0/CSCI-310-Project-2/README.md

 * In the SDK Manager window, select SDK Tools.
 * Look for Android SDK Platform-Tools.
 If it's not installed, check the box and click Apply to install it.
 * Note the Android SDK Location displayed at the top of the SDK Manager window.
 This is your SDK directory.
 * The adb executable is located in the platform-tools subdirectory within your SDK directory.
-For example, if your SDK location is /Users/yourusername/Library/Android/sdk, then adb will be at /Users/yourusername/Library/Android/sdk/platform-tools/adb.
+&emsp;For example, if your SDK location is /Users/yourusername/Library/Android/sdk, then adb will be at /Users/yourusername/Library/Android/sdk/platform-tools/adb.
 * Add the SDK directory to your PATH environment variable, e.g., by typing the following command in a terminal: `export PATH=$PATH:/Users/yourusername/Library/Android/sdk/platform-tools`

 **Verify `adb` is working.**